 My family loves Mexican food, so much so that we have it at least twice a week.
 At least.
 With one very picky child and one that doesn’t like meat that much Mexican and Italian (pizza or spaghetti) are usually our go-to restaurants.
 I’m sick of pizza and frankly, pretty broke from eating out with the amount it takes to fill up teenage boys.
 I’ve been experimenting with Mexican and Tex-Mex recipes at home.

-In fact, last week after having el Pastor Tacos, Lighter Salsa Verde Chicken Enchiladas with Avocado Mango Salsa, and this Huevos Rancheros Casserole, Big Daddy requested a non-Mexican food night!
+In fact, last week after having el Pastor Tacos, Lighter Salsa Verde Chicken Enchiladas with Avocado Mango Salsa, One Pot Enchilada Pasta, and this Huevos Rancheros Casserole!

 You may enjoy these recipes too